 Wine Pairing for Ohio Swiss Cheese

-Ohio Swiss cheese pairs very well with numerous wines, but the most popular pairings are Cabernet Sauvignon and Merlot.
+Ohio sliced Swiss cheese pairs very well with numerous wines, but the most popular pairings are Cabernet Sauvignon and Merlot.
 Beaujolais and Pinot Noir are also great matches.
 If you prefer white wine, Chardonnay, Riesling, and Sauvignon Blanc pair well with Ohio Swiss cheese.
 And for the beer lover, Ohio Swiss cheese goes well with Lager, Pale Ale, and Weiss Beer.

 If you prefer imports, try our Gruyere Cheese.